 All statements (other than statements of historical facts) in this prospectus regarding the prospects of the industry and our prospects, plans, financial position and business strategy may constitute forward-looking statements.
 In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "should," "expect," "intend," "will," "estimate," "anticipate," "believe," "predict," "potential" or "continue" or the negatives of these terms or variations of them or similar terminology.
-Forward-looking statements include our expectations regarding our financial and operational information as of and for the thirteen weeks and fiscal year ended December 28, 2019 which are subject to the completion of our closing procedures.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, we cannot provide any assurance that these expectations will prove to be correct.
 Such statements reflect the current views of our management with respect to our business, results of operations and future financial performance.
 The following factors are among those that may cause actual results to differ materially from the forward-looking statements: